mgallagher56/deploybot-lighthouse/readme.md

 # deploybot-lighthouse
-A lighthouse automation application for ddeploybot using Node.js, Express.js, React.js and MongoDB
+A lighthouse automation application for deploybot using Node.js, Express.js, React.js and MongoDB